vvvakho/claude-code-sandbox/README.md

 A macOS sandbox configuration for Claude Code that restricts filesystem READ access for enhanced security.

-Just about all sandbox-exec attempts for `claude` you'll find on Github allow full filesystem read access and full network access – all they protect against is file overwrites.
+Just about all sandbox-exec attempts for `claude` you'll find on GitHub allow full filesystem read access and full network access – all they protect against is file overwrites.
 But that's not very secure - prompt injection could leak data from all over your filesystem if `claude` can read it.

 ## Overview